 Paul Kingsnorth is right about much.
 Still, I’ve so far only read him sporadically, mostly his articles.
 A few years back I was sent the sharp little tale that got many hooked on Kingsnorth, “The Basilisk”, but never went on to the novels.

-Kingsnorth is wrestling with a larger frame than most writers.
-And he is right, I think, especially regarding what he calls “the Machine", regarding the magnitude of the enace we face.
-He’s also right about the deep malaise we’ve fallen into, how it has made us vulnerable--a vulnerability that presages … something.
+Kingsnorth has been busy since that tale appeared.
+His sense of the problem has deepened.
+He wrestles with a larger frame than most writers.
+And he's right, I think, especially regarding what he calls “the Machine", regarding the magnitude of the menace we face.
+He’s also right about the malaise we’ve fallen into, how it's made us vulnerable--a vulnerability that presages … something.
 But what?

 Many sense it, and are leery of the answer.
 I think really all of us sense it, but most don’t want to look at it.